-The last 6 VIN positions are the production sequence number.
-These six digits also are used as the vehicle serial and warranty number.
+The last 6 VIN positions are the production sequence code.
+These 6 digits are also used as the vehicle serial and warranty number.

-• Ford - starts at 100000
+• Ford - starts at 100001

 Vehicle Certification (VC) Label

 The upper portion of the VC label contains the manufacturer name, the month and year of manufacture, the certification statement and the VIN.
 It also includes the gross vehicle weight rating (GVWR) and the gross axle weight rating (GAWR), as well as tire size and pressure ratings.
 The VC label is located on the left-hand front door edge.